rachelesmee/website/foss4guklocal2023/keyworth.md

 Time | Speaker| Title|
 :-----|:-----|:-----
-09:00 - 09:30|-|Arrival
+09:00 - 09:30|-|Arrival / coffee and networking
-09:30 - 10:00|Local organisers|Local welcome and overview / coffee and networking
+09:30 - 09:45|Local organisers|Local welcome and overview
-10:00 - 10:30|Helen McKenzie|Geospatial Evangelism
+09:45 - 10:15|Helen McKenzie|Geospatial Evangelism
-10:30 - 11:00|-|Coffee break

 #### Local sessions

 Time | Speaker| Title|
 :-----|:-----|:-----
-11:00 - 11:15|Jin Igarashi|UNDP's one stop shop for cloud based geospatial data visualisation and analytical tool 11:15 - 11:30|Andres Payo|The journey of Coastal Modeling Environment software (CoastalME) from proof of concept to operational tool and beyond
+10:15 - 10:30|Jin Igarashi|UNDP's one stop shop for cloud based geospatial data visualisation and analytical tool 10:30 - 10:45|Andres Payo|The journey of Coastal Modeling Environment software (CoastalME) from proof of concept to operational tool and beyond
+10:45 - 11:15|-|Coffee break
-11:30 - 11:45|Tijana Jovanovic|Generating and sharing a two-metre resolution land cover map of London 11:45 - 12:00|Raushan Arnhardt|Using QGIS for the Kyrgyzstan Landslides Database
+11:15 - 11:30|Tijana Jovanovic|Generating and sharing a two-metre resolution land cover map of London 11:30 - 11:45|Peter Wells|Mergin Maps: a platform to extend your QGIS to the field 11:45 - 12:00|-|Break
+12:00 - 12:15|T.B.C.|
-12:00 - 12:15|Peter Wells|Mergin Maps: a platform to extend your QGIS to the field 12:15 - 12:30|Tony Brookes|Using QGIS to organise 500,000 years of history
+12:15 - 12:30|Tony Brookes|Using QGIS to organise 500,000 years of history
 12:30 - 13:00|-|Lunch
-13:00 - 13:15|Matt Arran|Open-source large-dataset geostatistics
+13:00 - 13:15|Dr Matt Arran|Open-source large-dataset geostatistics
-13:15 - 13:30|Dr Matthew Haines|Updating the SDTM - challenges and the future
+13:15 - 13:30|Dr Matthew Paice|Updating the SDTM - challenges and the future
 13:30 - 14:00|All|Field data capture discussion / Unconference
 14:00 - 14:30|All|Unconference / Unconference
-14:30 - 15:00|-|Coffee break
+14:30 - 14:45|-|Break

 The official call for talks is closed, but there is still scope for adjustment to the programme, particularly to include talks from traditionally under-represented groups.
 Please contact Rachel if you are interested.